zellij-org/zellij-org.github.io/content/news/web-client-multiple-pane-actions.md

 Zellij will never display ads or collect your data.

- To help sustain the project, please consider a recurring donation so that the developers can pay their bills: https://github.com/sponsors/imsnif
+To help sustain the project, please consider a recurring donation so that the developer can pay their bills: https://github.com/sponsors/imsnif